navillasa/navillasa.github.io/_posts/2025-08-19-gitops-cicd-pipeline.md

 When a color-changing button broke the frontend one too many times, I realized I needed a system that could move fast without breaking things.
 The solution needed to automatically deploy tested code while preventing untested changes from reaching "production."

 ## The Solution: Two-Speed GitOps
-#### Aka It's Still Production Even If It's Just Me on the App Okay This Is How We Learn

 I ended up with a hybrid approach that treats development and production very differently: